sdsu-unrc/unrc_docs/cluster/run_cluster_short.md

 gcc prime_ex.c
 ```

 This will create an executable file named `a.out`.
-You can rename
-`a.out` to whatever you like (using `mv`), or you can add an option `-o`
-in the compile to explicitly name the executable created by the compile.
+You can rename `a.out` to whatever you like (using `mv`), or you can add an option `-o` in the compile to explicitly name the executable created by the compile.

-## Running the program on the command line interactively
+## Testing: running the program on the command line interactively

-The program computes all the prime numbers less than or equal to a given
-input number and writes back one line with the number of primes found.
-So this particular program takes as input interactively one integer
-number.
-To run this program for a small argument, from the command line,
-interactively, an example session is shown.
+The program computes all the prime numbers less than or equal to a given input number and writes back one line with the number of primes found.
+So this particular program takes as input interactively one integer number.
+To run this program for a small argument, from the command line, interactively, an example session is shown.

 ``` {.console}
 mooreb@blackjack:~/testprogram> ./a.out